 All applicants to the Degree Apprenticeship courses must have an acceptable Level 2 qualification in English and Mathematics.
 Acceptable qualifications include GCSE with grade C/4 or above and Functional Skills with Pass – please note that we are not able to accept all kinds of Level 2 qualifications, so if you an unsure whether you have a suitable qualification please get in touch.
 If you do not have an acceptable qualification you may be required to take an additional assessment during the application process.

 An online portfolio submission and/or interview may be required as part of the selection process.

 English language proficiency at a minimum of IELTS band 6.5 with no component score below 6.0.

 Months of entry

-If you've completed RIBA parts 1 and 2 and studied architecture, this Part 3 architecture degree apprenticeship allows you to earn a salary and pass your Final Examination in Professional Practice (pending confirmation of the course's ARB/RIBA accreditation).
+If you've completed RIBA parts 1 and 2 and studied architecture, this Part 3 architecture degree apprenticeship allows you to earn a salary and pass your Final Examination in Professional Practice.

 You'll learn about current practice issues, legal and building legislation, and contractual issues in the industry.
 You'll also build your knowledge of the environment and sustainability and learn about the social and economic side of the construction industry while developing your practice and project management skills.